Guilt by Association, (Hazard and Somerset, #4), Gregory Ashe

 “Last night, Cassella was here.
 In town.
 And then the next day, the sheriff gets shot, and he happens to be called in as the special prosecutor.
 Doesn’t that seem strange to you?”

 I thought it was a big step that John-Henry finally accepted how he personally felt for Hazard, that it was worth it to be vulnerable enough to let those three words out.
 That he knew this was something needed for Emery to be able to let go and maybe give any possible relationship between them a chance.
 He listened to Cora.
 He listened to Hazard because it was there in Hazard’s (sparse but sad) words.
 I just wish that Hazard’s response would have been slightly different.
-However, I know he’s still not over what happened, and I’m there with him.
+However, I know he’s still not over what happened.
 He’s dropped one wall but he still has hurtful emotions that haven’t really surfaced enough to be washed away.
 Not yet.
 John-Henry is certainly a puzzle-piece of those suppressed emotions.
 Of what is still to come.
 Hazard just isn’t sure yet about how it all fits together, not at a conscious level.
 He doesn’t have all the answers he needs to believe and forgive completely.
 But he wants to.
-He came back for a reason though.
-I just liked that Hazard and Somers start to get their relationship together, although there is a “but” to that.
+He came back for a reason.
+Anyway, I just liked that Hazard and Somers start to get their relationship together, although there is a “but” to that.
 But it can’t be this simple.
 But there is a shitstorm brewing in the background.
 But Gregory Ashe won’t allow them to get off so readily.
 There is way more to come for them to stress and angst and hurt over.

 What didn’t work so much?